 One model in popular use is Henry Mintzberg’s Ten Roles of Management.
 The figure at right outlines Mintzberg’s Ten Roles.
 Below is my assignment of his Ten Management Roles to the Eight Skills, based on his descriptions in Mintzberg on Management (1989).

 |Eight Skills||Mintzberg’s Ten Management Roles|

 Spokesperson; Liaison; Figurehead

-From my perspective, Mintzberg’s model offers useful distinctions on the relating skill, but it greatly downplays the anticipation skill.
+From my perspective, Mintzberg’s model offers some useful distinctions on the relating skill, but it greatly downplays the anticipation skill.
 Anticipation is a central strength of forecasters, predictors, risk managers, investors, law and security personnel.
-His model also downplays the execution skill, a central strength of operations and project management staff, who are core to adaptive management.
+His model also downplays the execution skill, a central strength of operations and project management staff.
+Consistent execution is core to adaptive management.
 A variety of kinds of execution strengths are covered in Gallup’s StrengthFinder, as we have discussed.

-Another model with a following is Meredith Belbin’s Nine Team Roles.
+Another model worth reviewing is Meredith Belbin’s Nine Team Roles.
 The figure at right offers a good overview of Belbin’s roles as strengths and allowable weaknesses on teams.
 Belbin’s original descriptions can be found in Management Teams (1981), and Management Teams, 2nd Ed.
 (2004).
 Below is my assessment of his Nine Team Roles with respect to the Eight Skills.

 |Eight Skills||Belbin’s Nine Team Roles|